u-boot/u-boot/tools/buildman/buildman.rst

    WARNING: board/mikrotik/crs3xx-98dx3236/MAINTAINERS: missing defconfig ending at line 7
    WARNING: no maintainers for 'clearfog_spi'

-Buildman returns with an exit code of 2 if there area any warnings.
+Buildman returns with an exit code of 2 if there are any warnings.

 An experimental `--full-check option` also checks for boards which don't have a CONFIG_TARGET_xxx where xxx corresponds to their defconfig filename.
 This is